carceneaux/arsano.ninja/content/post/automate-gitlab-artifact-deletion.md

 ## Stop-Gap

 Now that I've discussed proper handling of Job Artifacts, let's move on to the stop-gap...
-It's all fine and dandy to know about proper artifact retention settings but what do I do with the artifacts that were created previously?
+It's all fine and dandy to know about proper artifact expiration settings but what do I do with the artifacts that were created previously?
 GitLab provides two methods for deleting artifacts that have no expiration:

 * GitLab Web UI
 * GitLab REST API